 A new editing tool is available that allows for splitting existing features.
 This adds an even more powerful operation to an already impressive geometry editing tools set.

 A long-awaited feature!
-QField now shows you on-screen in which direction you are walking, driving, flying or warping.
+QField now shows you on-screen in which direction you are looking, walking, driving, flying or warping direction.
 This makes it much easier and more pleasant to navigate in the field.

 Native Camera and Gallery